OfficeDev/office-js-docs-pr/docs/reference/manifest/mobileformfactor.md

 ---
 title: MobileFormFactor element in the manifest file
-description: 'The MobileFormFactor element specifies the mobile form factor settings for an add-in.' ms.date: 10/09/2018
+description: The MobileFormFactor element specifies the mobile form factor settings for an add-in. ms.date: 10/09/2018
 localization_priority: Normal
 ---